Self-Study Course Details

 In this course, industry expert and corporate tax attorney Steven D. Mercatante Esq. takes a look some of the more common problems experienced by CPA’s, accounts payable, and tax departments related documenting and validating payee information using the IRS Form W-9.
 He not only identifies the issues, but offers solutions and best-practices for addressing them.

-- Discover processes for dealing with recent IRS changes to the Form W-9 and a discussion of the Form 1099-NEC vs. the 1099-MISC and develop policies for validating IRS Form W-9 and get record retention tips
+- Discover processes for dealing with recent IRS changes to the Form W-9 and a discussion of the new Form 1099-NEC vs. the revamped 1099-MISC

 - Identify strategies for dealing with Form W-9's when multiple names are provided, handling changes in payee information, validating exempt organization payees, and validating your W-9’s using the IRS TIN Match Program

 - Discover practices to capture key W-9 data points for use in subsequent 1099 reporting and develop strategies for leveraging the W-9 in B-Notice situations